 He and Philippa solved the problem by converting a garage in their Venton Vean garden into a self-contained annexe for the family.
 ‘Having children in the same space as guests doesn’t really work,’ says David.
 The Robinsons agree, and they continue to run Swain House from their cottage next door.
 At Swan House, a flat above the guest rooms suits Brendan’s more singular lifestyle down to the ground.

-ART AND FLOWERS The fun bit is doing up the rooms and, aside from quality bedding and efficient plumbing, there are no rules.
+The fun bit is doing up the rooms and, aside from quality bedding and efficient plumbing, there are no rules.
 ‘It’s all about individuality and character,’ says Wendy Ogden, editor of Alastair Sawday’s British Bed & Breakfast.

 Fashions come and go: the tired boutique trend for splodgy wallpaper and Ikea has been largely replaced by grey colour schemes furnished with a mix of modern designer, distressed vintage and mid-century retro furniture, scattered with unusual collectables.
 Swan House has this timeless, eclectic style off to a tee, though.
 According to Brendan, the devil is in the detail: fresh flowers, handmade soaps, glasses of sherry, cakes, cushy sofas and open fires add value.